sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_Integrator.rst

     >>> r.integrator.absolute_tolerance = 1
     >>> r.integrator.absolute_tolerance = [1, 0.1, 0.01, 0.001] // setting vairous tolerance for each species

-.. attribute:: Integrator.absolute_concentration_tolerance

-    Specifies the scalar or vector absolute tolerance based on concentration of species.
-A potentially different absolute tolerance for each vector component could be set using a double vector.
-CVODE first converts it to the tolerances based on amounts by multiplying the compartment volume of each species.
-Then it calculates a vector of error weights which is used in all error and convergence tests.
-The weighted RMS norm for the absolute tolerance should not become smaller than this value.
-Default value is Config::CVODE_MIN_ABSOLUTE.

-    >>> r.integrator.absolute_concentration_tolerance = 1
-    >>> r.integrator.absolute_concentration_tolerance = [1, 0.1, 0.01, 0.001] // setting vairous tolerance for each species

 .. attribute:: Integrator.initial_time_step